 Please note that this is not for warranty purposes.
 Warranty registration must be done by the selling retailer.

 Model Year Designation

-All Touring caravans manufactured by Elddis are designated by their model year.
-The 2022 model year runs from 1st September 2021 to 31st August 2022.
+All Touring caravans manufactured by Erwin Hymer Group UK are designated by their model year.
+For example, 2022 Model year runs from 1st September 2021 to 31st August 2022.